mahpatil/cka-handy-notes/README.md

 # CKA-HANDY-NOTES
 Handy notes for the **Certified kubernetes administrator** from my personal learning.

 There is a lot of information already available but i've used this to capture my learning and trainings.
-The sections below provide an overview of where you should start.

 CKA is completely hands on and requires you to be good at:

 1. kubectl, should help you save a lot of time if you practice
 2. unix commands for system processes, networking etc
 3. navigating kubernetes.io (see Chrome bookmarks)

+The sections below provide an overview of where you should start.

+**Note that all of the headers below are hyperlinked.**

 ## [Useful links to start with](useful-links.adoc)